-For 2022, the investment policy guidelines of the Domestic Plans were as follows:
+For 2023, the investment policy guidelines of the Domestic Plans were as follows:

-- Each asset class is managed by one or more active and passive investment managers - Each asset class may be invested in a commingled fund, mutual fund, or separately managed account - Investment in Exchange Traded Funds ("ETFs") is permissible - Each manager is expected to be "fully invested" with minimal cash holdings - Derivative instruments such as futures, swaps and options may be used on a limited basis; for funds that employ derivatives, the loss of invested capital to the Trust should be limited to the amount invested in the fund - The equity portfolio is diversified by sector and geography - The real assets portfolio is invested in Real Estate Investment Trusts ("REITs") and private real estate - The fixed income is invested in U.S. Treasuries, investment grade corporate debt (denominated in U.S. dollars), and other credit investments including below investment grade rated bonds and loans, securitized credit, and emerging market debt
+- Each asset class is managed by one or more active and passive investment managers - Each asset class may be invested in a commingled fund, mutual fund, or separately managed account - Investment in Exchange Traded Funds is permissible - · Each manager is expected to be "fully invested" with minimal cash holdings - Derivative instruments such as futures, swaps and options may be used on a limited basis; for funds that employ derivatives, the loss of invested capital to the trust should be limited to the amount invested in the fund - The equity portfolio is diversified by sector and geography - The fixed income is invested in U.S. Treasuries, investment grade corporate debt (denominated in U.S. dollars), and other credit investments including below investment grade rated bonds and loans, securitized credit, and emerging market debt